TRUE BLUE PASSION

 True Blue.
 A Madonna fan perhaps?

 True blue is supposed to derive from the blue cloth.
 The town’s dyers had a reputation for producing material that didn’t fade with washing—it remained ‘fast’ or ‘true‘.
-True blue became a moniker for the real thing.
+So true blue became a moniker for the real thing.
 It also happened to inspire the iconic blue and white striped butcher aprons.

 “So, no, not the Madonna song,” he smiles.
-“But ‘True Blue,’ is actually a song by my favorite band, Bright Eyes.”
+“But ‘True Blue’ is actually a song by my favorite band, Bright Eyes.”

 “The funky, indie rock collective?”
 I ask.

 "…I am a blueblood—I will admit that.
 I dance in blue shoes and wear a blue hat.
 Live in a blue house on a blue street, in a blue town by a blue creek.
 I write my blue songs with my blue pen.
 I sing the blue notes to my blue friends.
 Now I don’t know that much about you, but I like you because you are true blue.”

 “Yeah that’s the one,” he says, his cool exterior relaxing a little.